 Paul A Martin is a graduate professional working over the last 10 years within the ASEAN Member States with specific emphasis on the Greater Mekong Sub region.
 As the UNCDF Senior Regional Technical Advisor, he has a corporate responsibility for UNCDF country portfolios for local economic development finance in all ASEAN Member States and three more countries and the Pacific Islands.
 Paul has worked in various global locations that include East Africa, South East Asia, including China, South Asia, Balkans, Eastern Europe (former Soviet Union), and the Middle East.
 Throughout his international career he has worked for international agencies and private sector companies.

-Sommai Faming (Lao PDR) is the UNIDO Country Representative since 2016 after having joined UNIDO in Lao PDR as Head of Operations in 2012.
-Prior to joining UNIDO, he worked with an INGO on poverty reduction through private sector development and sustainable non-timber forest products value chain promotion; with KPMG Lao and Vietnam offices as auditor, as a banker, and with trading companies.
-He holds a Master’s degree in Business Administration, a Bachelor’s degree in Business, Banking and Finance and a Bachelor’s degree in Art - Linguistics.
+Sommai Faming (Lao PDR) is currently the UNIDO Country Representative after having joined UNIDO in Lao PDR as the Head of Operations in 2012.
+He has many years of experiences in various areas such as poverty reduction through value chain sustainable development and private sector participatory, financial auditor, banking and finance, and commerce.
+He holds a Master’s degree in Business Administration, Bachelo’s degree in Business, Banking and Finance, and a Bachelor’s degree in Art-Linqistics.

 Mr. Thongdeng Silakoune has worked as the UNAIDS Country Manager since April 2015.
 Before joining UNAIDS, he has 2 years of experience as a government employee, 20 years with UNICEF and 2 years with World Vision.
 In UNICEF he worked in various fields from communications and education to health with 15 years of experience in the area of HIV/AIDS, managing the prevention and care and support component of the HIV/AIDS program.
 In World Vision, he was in charge of the Public Engagement Department which supervised three areas of work - in Communication, Government Relations and Advocacy.
 Mr. Silakoune has a Bachelor’s degree in Education and a Master’s degree in Public Health.